Khuzdul

 Khuzdul (/art/) is a fictional language created by J. R. R. Tolkien, one of the languages of Middle-earth, specifically the secret and private language of the Dwarves.
 He based its structure and phonology on Semitic languages, primarily Hebrew, with triconsonantal roots of words.
-Very little is known of the grammar.
+Very little of its grammar is defined.

 External history

-Tolkien began developing Khuzdul before the publication in 1937 of The Hobbit, with some names appearing in the early versions of The Silmarillion.
-Tolkien based Khuzdul on Semitic languages, primarily Hebrew, featuring triconsonantal roots and similarities to Hebrew's phonology and morphology.
+Tolkien began developing Khuzdul before the 1937 publication of The Hobbit, with some names appearing in early versions of The Silmarillion.
+Tolkien based Khuzdul on Semitic languages, primarily Hebrew, with triconsonantal roots and similarities to Hebrew's phonology and morphology.

 Tolkien noted some similarities between Dwarves and Jews: both were "at once natives and aliens in their habitations, speaking the languages of the country, but with an accent due to their own private tongue…".

 Tolkien commented of the Dwarves that "their words are Semitic obviously, constructed to be Semitic."

 Although a very limited vocabulary is known, Tolkien mentioned he had developed the language to a certain extent.
 A small amount of material on Khuzdul phonology and root modifications has survived; it is yet to be published.

 Internal history

 Secret language

-In the fictional setting of Middle-earth, little is known of Khuzdul (once written Khuzdûl), the Dwarves kept it secret, except for place names and a few phrases such as their battle-cry and Balin's tomb inscription in Moria, which read respectively:
+In the fictional setting of Middle-earth, little is known of Khuzdul (once written Khuzdûl): the Dwarves kept it secret, except for place names and a few phrases such as their battle-cry and Balin's tomb inscription in Moria.
+These read, respectively: